Good With Words

 Line Editing

-Line editing is literally a line-by-line, sentence-by-sentence process that checks for and enhances readability and clarity of language.
-Here, the beauty, vibrance, and creativity of the writing itself gets the attention.
+Once all the former bits are complete, line editing is a worthy next step, and my favorite kind of editing.
+Line editing is literally a word-by-word, line-by-line, sentence-by-sentence process that checks for and enhances readability and clarity of language, and the vibrancy, and creativity of the writing itself.
 Such editing can re-work and re-word text from boring to compelling, and transform phrase and sentence structure from confusing, awkward, tangled and unwieldy into nuanced and coherent flow.
-The writing becomes like fine needlepoint woven into the content; it is like the subtle relaxing babbling of a brook heard somewhere in the background, never obtrusive or distracting from the author's voice and intention, and always maintaining the focus of the work on the author's chosen audience.
+The writing becomes like fine needlepoint woven into the content; the stitches don't stand out as bumps and glitches; it is like the subtle background babbling of a brook, and always maintaining, enhancing, and perfecting your writer's voice and intention.
+This is where the magic happens.
+Will the reader fall into a mesmerizing world that holds them rapt or will they fall asleep on top of the book and end up using it as a doorstop or a paper weight?
+Again, it depends on your writing goals.

 Copy editing is a comprehensive review of text mechanics that checks and corrects for grammar, spelling, punctuation, factual accuracy, and additional consistency and clarity.
 Copy editing is a close cousin to line editing and often the two intermarry.
 Such connections are fully discussed and clarified during the evaluation phase of the project, so the editing goals are mutually clear and agreed upon.

-Proofreading services come when no more changes will be made to the content.
-Proofreading focuses on finding and correcting typos, grammar errors, punctuation and sentence structure inconsistencies, and is meant to pick up similar errors that have been missed during earlier edits.
-My proofreading services address only the writing content; they do not include layout, formatting, and other technical tasks specific to pre-publishing preparation.
+Proofreading services come once all other editing is complete and no more changes will be made to the content.
+Proofreading focuses on finding and correcting typos, grammar, spelling, and punctuation errors, and obvious physical formatting inconsistencies, and is hopefully meant to pick up any similar errors that have been missed during earlier edits.
+Proofreading is the only editing that consists - more or less - of "this is a definite mistake and must be changed."
+One can challenge such corrections, but the challenge must be pretty darn compelling!
+My proofreading services address only the writing content; they do not include technical pre-publishing layout, formatting, and other tasks specific to pre-publishing preparation.

-As an accountability coach or content consultant, I provide consistent, persistent, professional, yet gentle support for achieving and maintaining writing goals, timelines, and deadlines.
-This may include phone, Zoom, email or in-person content consultations, and homework assignments.
-This involves, but is not limited to, helping to clarify and delineate a writing project's goals, and exploring and resolving writing barriers and "blocks" to content, writing timelines and deadlines.
+As a writing accountability coach, I provide consistent, persistent, professional, yet gentle support for achieving and maintaining writing goals, timelines, and deadlines.
+This does not involve assessment or editing of the writing itself.
+It focuses on, but is not limited to, helping to clarify and delineate the writing project's goals, exploring and resolving writing barriers and "blocks" to writing and achievement of writing goals.
+It can also include varying forms of "accountability check-ins" after completing specific writing tasks.
+The coaching sessions themselves usually take the form of weekly one-hour Teams or Zoom consultations.

 About Me